felixdivo/ros2-easy-test/doc/source/design_and_limits.rst

 -------------------

 .. note::
-  Contributions to address these or other shortcomings are more than welcome!
+  **Contributions to address these or other shortcomings are more than welcome!**
-  There are also various ``TODO:`` comments throughout the repository -- approaching any of those will benefit the library a lot!
+  There are also various ``TODO:`` comments on smaller concrete issues throughout the repository -- approaching any of those will benefit the library a lot!

   `Pull requests <https://github.com/felixdivo/ros2-easy-test/pulls>`__ are the way to go.
   If you are unsure about anything, feel free to open an `issue <https://github.com/felixdivo/ros2-easy-test/issues>`__.